RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

-- Effect of regularizing u,du on learning with Barrett arm model in MATLAB?
 - Test zero-phase filtering in MATLAB first.
 - Review Kalman filter
 - Does aILC work on robot classes?